milancurcic/milancurcic.github.io/_posts/2018-08-25-guide-to-my-swashbuckler.md

 2. Roll for damage:
   * If using a light, one-handed melee or thrown piercing weapon, add +4 as precision damage;
   * If opponent reduced to 0 or less HP, gain 1 panache point;
-  * If not, roll for Intimidate.
+3. If opponent still stands, roll an intimidate check as a swift action.
 If successful, the opponent is shaken for 1 round (-2 to attack, saving throws, skill checks, and ability checks).

 Optionally, you can spend 1 panache point to add +4 precision